hasnaa38/city-explorer-api/README.md

 13-09-2021 07:00pm - Now, this is a server that works as an API to show weather info for certain locations.
 14-09-2021 05:00pm - Now, this server is connected to weatherbit API to show weather info for 16 days for certain locations.
 14-09-2021 07:35pm - Now, this server is connected to movedB API to show movies for certain locations.
+14-09-2021 10:30pm - Now, this server is live on Heroku.
+15-09-2021 03:12pm - Now, this server code is written to accommodate the MC architecture.

 ## Credit and Collaborations